 - Note: When mixing bentonite clay, please use a wood or plastic spoon.
 Bentonite clay should not come in contact with metal because it deactivates the clay.

 - The consistency of this recipe can vary depending on the temperature where the toothpaste is stored, due to the nature of coconut oil.
+This toothpaste isn't meant to be stored long-term, so I recommend making small batches frequently.

 I’m sure someone will ask about baking soda being abrasive.
 I personally, after much reading, feel safer using baking soda than commercial toothpaste.
 It’s much less abrasive than commercial toothpaste, even the organic options.
 You can read more information and view a chart here.
+Also, if you’d like to skip homemade toothpaste and purchase a “cleaner” store-bought option, I love Nature’s Gate or Earthpaste (both are available at health food stores, or online).

 Subscribe to download the eBooks